Open-Source-Feature-Toggles/js-sdk/README.md

 ### 3. Let the client synchronize

 You should wait for the client's ```ready``` event to be fired before attempting to check for active features on the client.
-Attempting to check for flags before the client is initialized could lead to the application reading invalid flag data.
+Attempting to check for flags before the client is initialized could lead to the consumer reading invalid flag data.

 ```javascript
 client.addEventListener('ready', () => {